 - Ridges or pitting on the breast (resembling an orange peel).

 - A change in the look or feel of the breast, areola or nipple (such as temperature, swelling, redness or a scaly feel).

 If you are experiencing any of these symptoms, see your doctor for a diagnosis and possible treatment.

 Using specialized breast radiologists increases the quality of breast cancer diagnosis and treatment; it's a key indicator of a top-quality breast care program.
 Practice makes perfect, which is very important in cancer care.

-Because all mammography is digital, it means images are better and clearer and they can be stored and transferred electronically instead of printed on film.
-The result is that the images are available instantaneously to the center's highly-trained radiologists and physicians located outside the center can access them easily or recall them later if necessary.
+Because all our mammography is digital, images are high quality and can be stored and transferred electronically.
+The images are available instantaneously to our highly-trained radiologists and physicians located outside the center can access them easily or recall them later if necessary.

 We have also recently added a new 3-D mammogram system that allows us to take even more detailed images and avoid call backs for second images.
 Dr. Brent Parkinson explains in this KUTV report: